U.S. Officials 'Harden' Border With Mexico To Prepare For Migrant Caravan

 The closures come after about 1,100 troops have been deployed to the border to assist border officials.
 They are largely reinforcing existing border fencing with concertina wire.

-As the San Diego Union-Tribune reports, Mexican officials in Tijuana are also preparing for the arrival of the caravan.
+As the San Diego Union-Tribune reports, Mexican officials in Tijuana are also preparing for the arrival of the migrants.

 "Some 5,000 caravan members, most of them from Honduras, agreed at an assembly in Mexico City last week that they would head to the Tijuana-San Diego border.
 The plan is for many to turn themselves in at the San Ysidro Port of Entry and ask the U.S. government for asylum.